incodehq/incode-platform/README.md

 ## Change Log ##

-* `x.x.x` - ... not yet released ...
+* `1.6.0` - re-released as part of isisaddons, changed package names for API to `org.isisaddons.wicket.wickedcharts`

 ## Legal Stuff ##

 **Please note that while this project and *Wicked Charts* are licensed under Apache 2.0 License, *Highcharts* itself is only free for non-commercial use.
 See [here](http://shop.highsoft.com/highcharts.html) for further details.**

 #### License ####